flitbit/minioc-loader/README.md

 minioc-loader
 =============

-Connect middleware for loading minioc-aware modules (nodejs).
+Utility for loading and initializing minioc aware modules (nodejs).